guenthertom/stata-crashcourse/_sources/units/unit07_data_wrangling/README.md

 ## 🧪 Exercises

 When you've completed the video, try to solve the following exercises.
-For your solutions, you may use the provided prompt or, even better, solve the tasks directly in Stata. <br>
+For your solutions, you may use the provided prompt or, even better, solve the tasks directly in Stata.

+<span style="display:block; margin-top:0.5em;"></span>

 We will use **hs0** data from UCLA for the following exercises.

 <h5>Exercise 1 – Transforming variables </h5>